e-gov/GOVSSO/Testing.md

 #### 3.2.1 Multiple browser tabs

-A user might have open several tabs of the same client application in a browser.
-This means that the integrator should ensure proper handling of different tabs.
+A user might have open several tabs of the same client application in the same browser.
+This means that the integrator must ensure proper handling of different tabs.

 For **authentication** the integrator has to ensure that after a successful login from one tab, the user can also access the client application from other tabs.